softwarepub/hermes/docs/source/dev/data_model.md

 Depending on whether you develop a plugin for `hermes`, or you develop `hermes` itself, you need to know either [_some_](#json-ld-for-plugin-developers), or _quite a few_ things about JSON-LD.

+The following sections provide documentation of the data model.
+They aim to help you get started with `hermes` plugin and core development, even if you have no previous experience with JSON-LD.

 ## The data model for plugin developers

 If you develop a plugin for `hermes`, you will only need to work with a single Python class and the public API it provides: {class}`hermes.model.SoftwareMetadata`.

-Nevertheless, it is still necessary that you know _some_ things about JSON-LD.
+To work with this class, it is necessary that you know _some_ things about JSON-LD.

 ### JSON-LD for plugin developers